23 Feb Starpack Awards: GWP scoop Gold and Silver at 2018 finals

-GWP Packaging are pleased to announce that 2 packs entered into the 2017 / 18 Starpack Competition have been shortlisted for an award.
+GWP Packaging are proud to announce that 2 packs entered into the 2017 / 18 Starpack Competition have won a number of awards.

-The final results will be announced at the glittering awards ceremony scheduled to take place at 297 Euston Road, London on 22nd February 2018.
+The final results were announced at the glittering awards ceremony that took place in London on 22nd February 2018.

 The Starpack Industry Awards are now in their 59th year and are the UK’s undisputed premier annual awards scheme.

-The 2017 Awards have been restructured in order to recognise excellence in packaging innovation, design and development, with a refreshed focus on personal contributions.
+The 2018 Awards recognise excellence in packaging innovation, design and development, whilst also putting a refreshed focus on personal contributions.

 What are the Starpack Awards?